 In addition to the standard management fees above, the ETF companies that provide the ETFs that make up your portfolio charge an average MER of 0.17% per year.
 This cost is factored into the prices of the ETFs.

-Planswell do not charge any fees for withdrawals, trading, or account re-balancing.
+Planswell does not charge any fees for withdrawals, trading, or account re-balancing.

 Planswell vs Wealthsimple – Fees

 The pricing structure for Planswell and Wealthsimple are very similar.
-Basically, you get your first $5,000 managed for free for the first year.
 For account balances below $100K, you pay 0.50% in annual management fees and 0.40% for portfolios that exceed $100K.